 One of my favorite books about hydration, Quench, talks about dry brushing and it’s many benefits for the body and hydration.
 Dry brushing, “1.
 Stimulates all different kinds of receptors and nerve endings that are packed into our fascial tissue.
 It provides pinpoint compression from the bristles, not unlike a superficial acupuncture treatment.
 And when you drag a dry brush across drky skin, the brushing pushes fluid across the fascial network.
 Dry brushing is a simple 3-for-1 benefit.”
 (Quench, p.
 90).

 The Equipment: Preferably a brush with natural bristles and a sleek design that is comfortable to hold onto.
 I prefer one that is easily handheld with a strap.
 I have this $8.99 brush and really love it.
-I’m also pretty crazy about this Spa Kit from Primally Pure, which includes a dry brush, their body oil (blue tansy is my personal favorite!) and two of their bath soaks.
-You can take 10% off your order with code HONEY10 at checkout.
+It’s simple and affordable and all you need!

 The Directions: With the brush completely dry, start at the tops of your feet and brush upward towards your heart using long strokes.
 Repeat this on all areas of your body, working your way from top to bottom and always moving the brush in the direction of your heart.
 This draws waste and fluid out of your cells, across your fascial system, and towards the lymph collection nodes in your groin area and armpits.
 Don’t forget to do your buttocks, torso and back, as well (you might find that you need a long-handled dry brush to reach some areas).
 Use an amount of pressure that is comfortable for you.